 BMO – one of Canada’s big five banks – has launched an all-new rewards credit card: the BMO eclipse Visa Infinite.
 And it’s seriously impressive.

 Dubbed a “lifestyle credit card” by BMO, the Eclipse Visa Infinite offers a ton of points on virtually all types of food and transit spending.
-Clearly aimed at millennials who don’t just want to rack up bonus points on traditional categories like groceries and gas but on restaurants, public transit, taxis, and rideshares too, I’d argue the BMO the Eclipse Visa Infinite fits almost every lifestyle.
+Clearly aimed at millennials who don’t just want to rack up bonus points on traditional categories like groceries and gas but on restaurants, public transit, and rideshares too, we would argue the BMO the Eclipse Visa Infinite fits almost every lifestyle.

-Beyond its strong points multipliers on food and transit, the BMO eclipse Visa Infinite has a lot going for it including a $50 annual lifestyle credit, up to 40,000 bonus points in the first year, and the fact it’s a Visa card (so it’s accepted virtually everywhere unlike some of its rival American Express cards).
+Beyond its strong points multipliers on food and transit, the BMO eclipse Visa Infinite has a lot going for it including a $50 annual lifestyle credit, up to 70,000 bonus points in the first year, and the fact it’s a Visa card (meaning it’s accepted virtually everywhere unlike some of its rival American Express cards).

 BMO eclipse Visa Infinite – review